Gjessing1/syncthing-resolver/README.md

 - **Privacy:** Operates entirely locally within your Docker environment.

 ## Tested and approved by my active syncthing instance
+- Actively used and tested against my own Syncthing instance, it has successfully resolved conflicts in all my test scenarios.
-- While no guarantees I have tried to test it extensively and it has solved my conflicts
+- While no guarantees can be made, it has been exercised extensively in day-to-day use.
-- Find any bugs or have suggestion for better features? open a issue on the repo and I will see if there is anything i can do
+- Found a bug or have an idea for an improvement?
+Open an issue in the repository and I’ll take a look.

 - ## Like the project?
 Please consider buying me a coffe, I really do drink it alot!